Music of Russia: 18th and 19th century: Russian classical music

-Russia was a late starter in developing a native tradition of classical music due to the proscription by the Orthodox Church against secular music.
+Russia was a late starter in developing a native tradition of classical music due to its geographic remoteness from Western Europe and the proscription by the Orthodox Church against secular music.
 Beginning in the reign of Ivan IV, the Imperial Court invited Western composers and musicians to fill this void.
 By the time of Peter I, these artists were a regular fixture at Court.
 While not personally inclined toward music, Peter saw European music as a mark of civilization and a way of Westernizing the country; his establishment of the Western-style city of Saint Petersburg helped foster its spread to the rest of the upper classes.
 A craze for Italian opera at Court during the reigns of Empresses Elisabeth and Catherine also helped spread interest in Western music among the aristocracy.
 This craze became so pervasive that many were not even aware that Russian composers existed.

 The focus on European music meant that Russian composers had to write in Western style if they wanted their compositions to be performed.
 Their success at this was variable due to a lack of familiarity with European rules of composition.
 Some composers were able to travel abroad for training, usually to Italy, and learned to compose vocal and instrumental works in the Italian Classical tradition popular in the day.
 These include ethnic Ukrainian composers Dmitri Bortniansky, Maksim Berezovsky and Artem Vedel.

 The first great Russian composer to exploit native Russian music traditions into the realm of secular music was Mikhail Glinka (1804–1857), who composed the early Russian language operas Ivan Susanin and Ruslan and Lyudmila.
 They were neither the first operas in the Russian language nor the first by a Russian, but they gained fame for relying on distinctively Russian tunes and themes and being in the vernacular.